n8n-io/n8n-docs/docs/source-control-environments/using/manage-variables.md

 ---
-title: Credential and variable values
+title: Manage variables
 description: Manage variable values in n8n using the API and source control.
 ---

 # Manage variables

-n8n doesn't sync credential and variable values with Git.
+n8n doesn't sync variable values with Git.
 You must set up the credentials manually when setting up a new instance.
 You can choose to set up variables manually, or [using the API](#manage-variables-using-the-api).

-[TODO: cut mention of creds here]

-!!! note "Coming soon: credential support with secret managers"
-	n8n is working on support for external secret managers to handle credentials.
-Once this feature is complete, n8n will support linking the secret manager to multiple instances.

 ## Manage variables using the API